piotrkosecki/sensor-statistics/README.md

 - error handling could be better
 - counting files is simplified
 - whole logic is in one file in the main
+- global execution context was used for the simplicity